nikakhalatiani/Bundestagswahl/README.md

 ## Code

-This repository contains a small example scaffold: a TypeScript + React frontend and a TypeScript Node backend using Prisma + PostgreSQL.
+This repository contains a small example scaffold: a TypeScript + React frontend and a TypeScript Node backend using Drizzle ORM + PostgreSQL.

 Goals:
 - Repeatable onboarding using Docker Compose for the database and backend.